Skip to Content

 If both parties have agreed upon terms for their separation, our lawyers can assist in drafting the necessary pleadings as well as the marital settlement agreement that resolves all issues related to the divorce.

-Even if your divorce is not entirely uncontested, our attorneys at the Virga Law Firm, P.A. can help resolve the difference in both parties’ preferred outcomes and find an even middle ground.
+Even if your divorce is not entirely uncontested, our attorneys at the Virga Law Firm, P.A. can help resolve the differences in both parties’ preferred outcomes and find an even middle ground.
 We are skilled at negotiating settlements that will accurately reflect your divorce goals.

 It’s essential to understand that uncontested divorces are often less stressful and more cost-effective compared to their contested counterparts.
 By avoiding courtroom battles, parties typically save on legal fees and expedite the process, allowing both spouses to start new chapters more peacefully.
 Our team emphasizes collaboration and open communication to support a smoother transition.